 Central Manchester University Hospitals Foundation Trust (CMFT) provides child and adolescent mental health services for Manchester and Salford.
-They believe using the needs-based approach of the THRIVE framework, along with the i-THRIVE Approach to Implementation will help them to deliver on the aims set out in Future in Mind including increasing access to services for children and young people.
-For them, a major advantage of using the THRIVE framework to guide their transformation is that it will foster a shared understanding across the system about the services available to meet the needs of children and young people ‘Getting Advice’, ‘Getting Help’, ‘Getting More Help’ and ‘Getting Risk Support’.
+They believe using the needs based approach of the THRIVE Framework for system change (Wolpert et al., 2019), along with the i-THRIVE Approach to Implementation will help them to deliver on the aims set out in Future in Mind including increasing access to services for children and young people.
+For them, a major advantage of using the THRIVE Framework to guide their transformation is that it will foster a shared understanding across the system about the services available to meet the needs of children and young people ‘Getting Advice and Signposting’, ‘Getting Help’, ‘Getting More Help’ and ‘Getting Risk Support’.

-The arrival of the first ‘THRIVE’ practitioners will be in spring 2017, employed by a third sector organisation and sitting within the early help offer bases of Children’s Services.
-Specialist CAMHS will offer duty/on call support to the team and one-day input from a Consultant Psychiatrist.
+The arrival of the first ‘THRIVE’ practitioners was in spring 2017, employed by a third sector organisation and sitting within the early help offer bases of Children’s Services.
+Specialist CAMHS offer duty/on call support to the team and one-day input from a Consultant Psychiatrist.

-CMFT is using i-THRIVE’s suggested evidence-based approach to implementation by first establishing an in depth understanding of their current system, including what young people and staff from all agencies think about how it is working now.
-They have started by engaging with staff across their system in pathway design, defining the services and teams that will provide care for the children and young people in each of the THRIVE needs groups.
+CMFT used i-THRIVE’s suggested evidence-based approach to implementation by first establishing an in depth understanding of their current system, including what young people and staff from all agencies think about how it is working now.
+They started by engaging with staff across their system in pathway design, defining the services and teams that will provide care for the children and young people in each of the THRIVE Framework needs based groupings.

 CMFT CAMHS is developing its school and college offer.
-This will be built on the success of the CAMHS school pilot post two years ago in Salford, training school leads in effective referrals to CAMHS and utilising the HEE-funded CYP Health and Well Being Practitioner training (three posts) to review and support the college offer, with matched funding from Education and Health.
+This will be built on the success of the CAMHS school pilot in Salford, training school leads in effective referrals to CAMHS and utilising the HEE-funded CYP Health and Well Being Practitioner training (three posts) to review and support the college offer, with matched funding from Education and Health.

-After a year of the THRIVE framework being worked through, there is a greater sense of true multi-agency working and an increased awareness and understanding across all agencies of their roles and responsibilities, with a shared plan in place.
+As the THRIVE Framework continues to be worked through, there is a greater sense of true multi-agency working and an increased awareness and understanding across all agencies of their roles and responsibilities, with a shared plan in place.